Think of weekly meal planning for one (or two) as setting up a buffet in three categories:

 Code recipe title fields with washi to confirm a fast, flexible meal plan.

-But most digital planners are built on notetaking apps as opposed to spreadsheets for a couple of good reasons.
-Aside from the ability to write and draw freely with a pen, lasso and move content around, and other fun stuff, the text grabbing capability of notetaking apps (and word processors) can't be beat!
+Aside from the ability to capture recipes online seamlessly, the text grabbing capability of notetaking apps and word processors can't be beat!
 Why settle for doing line item entry when even hand written words can be stored as searchable text with just a click?

-Whether you choose to go with a fabulous free app like Apple Notes, Google Keep, or Google Docs, or an affordable favorite like Goodnotes, you can't go wrong.
+Whether you choose to go with a fabulous free app like Google Keep, Apple Notes, or Google Docs, or an affordable favorite like Goodnotes, you can't go wrong.

-O.f.O.'s free digital planner is all one needs to get started and keep going strong, but hybrid paper-digital planning and recipe collecting can make kitchen life even nicer.
+O.f.O.'s digital planner + any free notetaking or word processing app is all one needs to get started and keep going strong, but hybrid paper-digital planning and recipe collecting can make kitchen life even nicer.

 I recommend hybrid paper-digital recipe collecting for everyone.
 It's so nice to have recipe cards within reach in the kitchen!